Want to learn how to create an affiliate pin on Pinterest to make money through Pinterest Affiliate Marketing.

 Step 3 – Take a photo of the product/service

-Once you joined an affiliate program and found a product you recommend then it’s time to take a picture.
-It’s always best to take a picture of the item in use rather than just an image of the item.
+Once you join an affiliate program and found a product want to promote, you’ll need a picture for your Pin.
+It’s always best to take a picture of the item in use rather than just a stock image of the item.

 If you don’t have a picture of the item, check with your affiliate company to see if you can use their images.
-Or you can try to find a stock photo (free or paid) of the items.
+Or you can try to find a stock photo (free or paid) of the item.
+Just make sure the photo you use has commercial rights for you to use it.

 You can be sued for using other people’s photos for financial gain if you don’t have approval to use them.

 Step 4 – Make an Affiliate Pin on Pinterest

 Go to your Pinterest account.
-In the top right corner, you will see a plus sign.
-Click the plus sign and then click ‘Create Pin’
+In the top left corner, click “Create” and then click ‘Create Pin’.

-Next you will want to add your title, your description, and your destination link.
+- add a Pin title, Pin description, ALT text, and destination link.
 Remember: the destination link is your affiliate link.

-Then you want to select your Pinterest board you want the pin saved to.
+- select your Pinterest board you want the pin saved to

 Step 5 – Promote Your Pin

-Once your Pin is created and added to you Pinterest account, you will then want to share the pin to other relevant boards and any group boards.
+Once your Pin is created and added to you Pinterest account, you will then want to share the pin to other relevant boards and or Pinterest group boards.

 Don’t add the pin to all the relevant boards at once.
 You will want to space it out so Pinterest doesn’t think you are spamming all your boards at once.

-Step 6 – How to check How Well Your Pin is doing
+Step 6 – How to check YOU AFFILIATE PIN PERFORMANCE

-After you have joined Affiliate programs, created your Affiliate Pinterest pins, and shared it to your relevant boards, then it’s time to see how well that pin did.
+After you have joined Affiliate programs, created your Affiliate Pinterest pins, and shared it to your relevant boards, then it’s time to see how well that pin did through Pinterest Analytics.

 Here’s a Pin I created for a blog post I wrote on How to Make a Pinterest Pin Go Viral.

-When I click on the Pin, it tells me the amount of impressions, saves, and clicks.
+When I click on the Pin, it tells me the number of impressions, saves, and clicks.
 These stats are only visible to the owner of the Pin.